-A student is placed on academic probation when the student's grade point average is less than a 2.330 GPA in any evaluation period, excluding the summer terms or January intersession, or when the student has been academically disqualified and readmitted.
-Students can be placed on academic probation after their first evaluation period.
-Students on academic probation may not participate in externships, student honors programs, or leadership positions.
+A student is placed on academic probation if their GPA is less than a 2.330 in any evaluation period, excluding the summer terms or January intersession, or when the student has been academically disqualified and readmitted.
+Full-time students can be placed on academic probation after their first evaluation period and part-time students can be placed on academic probation after their second evaluation period.
+Part-time students with a GPA less than a 2.330 after the first semester, while not on academic probation, are required to meet with the Student Services Office to discuss their academic performance.
+Students on academic probation and part-time students with a GPA less than a 2.330 after the first semester may not part-time students with a GPA less than a 2.330 after the first semester may not participate in externships, student honors programs, or leadership positions.
 A student remains on academic probation for the duration of the term's Academic Improvement Program.